ansys/scade-design-rules/doc/source/rules/project_structure/lib_projects_operators.rst

 .. start_description

-This rule checks if library Projects (prefixed with Lib) does not contain top-level Operators
+This rule checks if library Projects (prefixed with Lib) does not contain top-level Operators.

 .. end_description